simuxakadiscgolfgod/Space-Weather/README.md

 ![Image](Astro_Images/image.jpg)
 <br />**Sorry, Image not available!**
 <br />**Sorry, Image not available!**
+<br />**Date image released:**  2025-04-02
+<br />**Title of the image:**  Jupiter and Ring in Infrared from Webb
+<br />**Description for the image:**  Why does Jupiter have rings?
+Jupiter's main ring was discovered in 1979 by NASA's passing Voyager 1 spacecraft, but its origin was then a mystery.
+Data from NASA's Galileo spacecraft that orbited Jupiter from 1995 to 2003, however, confirmed the hypothesis that this ring was created by meteoroid impacts on small nearby moons.
+As a small meteoroid strikes tiny Metis, for example, it will bore into the moon, vaporize, and explode dirt and dust off into a Jovian orbit.
+The featured image of Jupiter in infrared light by the James Webb Space Telescope shows not only Jupiter and its clouds, but this ring as well.
+Jupiter's Great Red Spot (GRS) -- in comparatively light color on the right, Jupiter's large moon Europa -- in the center of diffraction spikes on the left, and Europa's shadow -- next to the GRS -- are also visible.
+Several features in the image are not yet well understood, including the seemingly separated cloud layer on Jupiter's right limb.
+Celestial Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2503/JupiterRing_WebbSchmidt_2429.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).